Trump's tax returns are the target of nationwide protests on Saturday

-On Saturday, protesters descended on Capitol Hill to demand that Trump make his most recent tax returns public.
-It's something every president and presidential nominee has done for the past 40 years.
+Protesters in cities across the country came out Saturday to call on President Trump to release his tax returns -- something every president and presidential nominee has done for the past 40 years.

+The protest in Berkeley, California turned violent.
+Both Trump supporters and critics showed up at that rally, and local officials say at least 12 people have been arrested.
+A couple people have also been injured, according to one official.

+Footage of the rally shows several protesters throwing each other around and whipping each other with what appears to be flag polls.
+At one point, a firecracker was thrown into protest crowd, Berkeley Police spokesman Byron White told CNN.

 Trump has said that Americans "don't care at all" about his tax returns, but polls show 74% of Americans say he should release them.
 Many lawmakers, including some Republicans, have also called on him to make them public.
 And a petition demanding that Trump release his returns has garnered more than 1 million signatures.